 Language for life with a young family in Sweden

-– Stories, perspectives and insider tips from other international families in Sweden.
+- Feel like you belong through reading shared stories, perspectives and insider tips from other international families.

 - Take the opportunity to establish a support network and build a life in your new community.

 Sarah Campbell is a British-born linguist and writer with two young children, living and working in Uppsala since 2014.

 A qualified languages teacher for over fifteen years, Sarah has taught across Europe and in India and has produced award-winning teaching materials in global communications.
 She is currently pursuing a PhD in Curriculum Studies at Uppsala University, where her research is into language, multilingualism and identity construction amongst international families in Sweden.